The Intelligent Investor - 4th Edn. Benjamin Graham

-Benjamin Graham has been variously described as the father of value investing and the greatest investment advisor of the 20th century.
+Benjamin Graham, author of the book on value investing, The Intelligent Investor, has been described as the father of value investing and the greatest investment adviser of the 20th century.

-Does one need to say any more in order to suggest that this book, The Intelligent Investor, is essential reading in order to discover the Graham value investing approach?
+Does one need to say any more in order to suggest that this book on investing is essential reading in order to discover the Graham value investing approach?

-While this revised 4th edition is long, the edition contains updates with new commentary in each chapter by Jason Zweig that is not always relevant to the chapter content and does not always add to the quality of Graham's writing.
+While this revised 4th edition is long, the edition contains updates with new commentary in each chapter by Jason Zweig.

-His approach is a conservative one which relies on focussing on the business and how it is run.
+His approach is a conservative one which relies on focusing on the business and how it is run.
 The soundness of the business as a long-term investment is a vital consideration.

 As a result, he views the day-trading, short-term approach as speculation.